luojiaxin915/RGPA-GCN/README.md

 * known_associations: positive samples (i.e. GPA)
 ### code folder
 * 1_Similarity matrix calculation.ipynb, 2_Construct GPP graph.ipynb and 3_data preprocessing to model.ipynb are the first three codes that need to implement before training the model.
-* parameters.yml is the GNN parameters configuration file.
+* parameters.yml is the RGPA-GCN parameters configuration file.
 * compared methods: The implementation of DNN, GBDT, GNB, LR, MLP, SGD, and GAMEDA It is worth noting that the DNN is implemented through Keras.
 ### graphsaint folder: It contains the Pytorch code for RGPA-GCN.
 ### Case study folder